bruits/maudit/website/content/docs/library.md

         let mut page_assets = RouteAssets::new(&page_assets_options);

         // Static and dynamic routes share the same interface for building, but static routes do not require any parameters.
-        // As such, we can just pass an empty set of parameters (the default for RouteParams). let params = RouteParams::default();
+        // As such, we can just pass an empty set of parameters (the default for PageParams). let params = PageParams::default();

         // Every page has a PageContext, which contains information about the current route, as well as access to content and assets. let url = route.url(&params);